Bnux256/AlpineVNCDocker/README.md

 Comes with a VNC server on port 5900 and noVNC (HTML5 client) on port 6900.
 Fluxbox desktop environment preinstalled.

 Used for a quick linux sandbox environment.
+Base image is 182MB.

 ---
 ## Instructions: